EstebanSuarezCalvo/SO/processes.md

 ### Credentials

-Credentials of a process allow the system to determine what privileges a proess has relating to fiels and to other process in the system
+Credentials of a process allow the system to determine what privileges a process has relating to fields and to other process in the system
 - Each user in the system is identified by a number: *user id* or *uid*
 - Each group in the system is identified by a number: *group id* or *gid*
 - There is a special user in the system: *root (uid=0)*